nickolashkraus/paperwhite/docs/footnote-reference-tooltips.md

 </span>
 ```

-The contents for the tooltip is retrieved from the content for the footnote
+The content for the tooltip is retrieved from the content for the footnote
 located in the "footnotes" section:

 ```html